Download the Windows Driver Kit (WDK)

 Certain device-specific stacks (for example graphics) continue to have x86/ARM32 user-mode components to support x86/ARM32 apps.

 Starting with this release, WDF redistributable co-installers are no longer supported.
+To learn how to work around this change, see WDK Known Issues.

 Download and install the Windows 11, version 22H2 WDK